-Why You Should Never Compare Your Relationship To Someone Else’s
+Why Comparing Your Relationship To Someone Else’s is a Bad Idea

 We live in a day and age where pretty much everyone is obsessed with sharing their lives online.
 This kind of sharing creates unrealistically high standards for everything from beauty to culinary skills.
 I mean, it’s already hard enough not burning down the house when making an omelet without the pressure of making it look like something from a five-star chef.